Slicer/slicer-media-assets/SlicerIcons/README.txt

        id="DarkThemeEnabledLayer"
        id="DarkThemeDisabledLayer"

+    4. Also, the visibility attribute must be added to the layer (just after the id).
+    In the LightThemeEnabledLayer, set visibility="visible" by default, and in all other layers, set visibility="hidden".

 /*--------------------------------------------------------------*/

             SWAPSTYLES PSEUDOCODE

-To swap colors to render Dark theme and disabled states in both themes, read original svg xml and search for elements with stroke & fill attributes.
+To swap colors to render a Light Theme icon in it's Dark theme and disabled states in both themes, read original svg xml and search for graphic elements with inline stroke & fill attributes.
-Override these inline styles by appending appropriate colors for fill and stroke at the END of the style definition, overriding original values.
+OVERRIDE these inline styles by appending appropriate colors for fill and stroke at the END of the style definition, overriding original values.
 Send modified SVG to SvgRenderer.